-You can spend weeks taking in all the theme parks, museum, beaches and green spaces of the big bay city but we hit the streets to get to know a few of San Diego’s many neighbourhoods.
+You can spend weeks taking in all the theme parks, museums, beaches and green spaces of the big bay city, but we hit the streets to get to know a few of San Diego’s many neighbourhoods.

 Check out the Cabrillo National Monument.
 Then, sit on a bench, relax, look back toward the city and take in the spectacular view.
-With the mountains to the west, the Mexican border to the south and the ocean all around, you get a great feel for the city of San Diego.
+With the mountains to the west, the Mexican border to the south and the ocean all around, you get an excellent feel for San Diego.

-Stroll through the museums and shops but make sure you stop at one the many authentic Mexican restaurants.
-The staff must be among the thousands of Mexicans who cross from Tijuana everyday to earn American dollars in the US.
+Stroll through the museums and shops, but be sure to stop at one of the many authentic Mexican restaurants.
+The staff must be among the thousands of Mexicans who cross from Tijuana daily to earn American dollars in the US.

-Across town, the historic Gaslamp quarter, formerly known as New Town is a good spot for a night cap.
-The area is a combination of new builds and older Victorian-sytle architecture, including the Grant Hotel built by Ulysees S. Grant Jr. as a tribute to his famous father.
+Across town, the historic Gaslamp Quarter, formerly known as New Town, is a good spot for a nightcap.
+The area combines new builds and older Victorian-style architecture, including the Grant Hotel, built by Ulysees S. Grant Jr. as a tribute to his famous father.
 Full of bars, restaurants and theatres, the warm climate means the buzz of nighttime activity spills out onto the sidewalks year-round.

 A testament to the largess of the current base and naval operations in the area, the enormous, decommissioned aircraft carrier operates as a museum.
-It is home to 29-restored aircraft and is well worth checking out.
+It is home to 29 restored aircraft and is well worth checking out.
 Explore the many decks and operations rooms, and make sure to stop for a chat with one of the many retired vets.
-They enhance any visit by parlaying their first hand experiences of serving on the ship.
+They enhance any visit by parlaying their first-hand experiences serving on the ship.